-In this blog post, I’m going to simplify things for you and focus on how to start a blog quickly and easily with Bluehost, the most popular hosting provider that’s recommended by WordPress.
+In this blog post, I’m going to simplify things for you and focus on how to start a WordPress blog quickly and easily with Bluehost, the most popular hosting provider that’s recommended by WordPress.

 You’ll also see a Tutorial Video (see below) that shows you how to do this, step by step, and in less than 10 minutes.

 Everyone’s Biggest Concerns Before They Start a Blog